fsharp/fsharp.org/use/windows/index.md

 1. Install [the free standalone F# compiler tools](http://go.microsoft.com/fwlink/?LinkId=261286)
 2. Install [Xamarin Studio](http://xamarin.com/studio) or [MonoDevelop](http://monodevelop.com) for Windows
-3. Install the F# Addin for Xamarin Studio or MonoDevelop from the Addin Gallery
+3. Install the F# Addin for Xamarin Studio or MonoDevelop from Tools --> Add-in Manager --> Gallery.

+   If no addins appear, press "Refresh" on the "Updates" tab of the Add-in Manager.

 <br />